XLGantt(Excel Gantt) provides a feature to import a schedule file which is created in Microsoft Excel or XLGantt.

 When the import has been completed, "Schedule update has been completed" is displayed on the last line.

-You can import common Excel file(First row is title, from second rows are contents).
+You can import a common Excel file(The first row is a title, from the second rows are contents).

 1) Choose a file type to import